TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

       - Accumulator is connected to a Charger EV.8.3  [1]

    - The BMS shall have galvanic isolation at each segment to segment boundary, as approved in the ESF EV.7.3.2 [1]

+   - Cell balancing is not permitted when the Shutdown Circuit is Open ( EV.7.2, EV.8.4 )  EV.7.3.3 [1]

    - The BMS shall monitor for EV.7.3.4: [1]